barbatus/typescript/README.md

 typings install meteor --ambient
 ````

-Current compiler doesn't make difference between declaration and regular TypeScript files and processes them all.
+Current compiler doesn't make difference between declaration and regular TypeScript files, and processes them all.
-Also it sticks to the Meteor isomorphic environment, which means it compiles files architercture-wise.
+It sticks to the Meteor isomorphic environment compiling files architerture-wise.

 In other words, if you put declaration files, for example, in the server folder, they will be used for the server side code only.

 ## Example

-As an example, you could check out a simple ToDo app built with Angular2 and TypeScript,
+As an example, check out a simple TODO app built with Angular2 and TypeScript,
 https://github.com/Urigo/angular2-meteor/tree/master/examples/todos-meteor-1.3

 ## Package Structure